vidyakdl/ecs-app-infra/README.md

    - Before running Terraform, ensure that you update the S3 bucket name for storing Terraform state files.
 You can modify the S3 bucket name in the `providers.tf` file located in the `infra` folder.

 ### 4. **Deploy Infrastructure**
-   - Navigate to the `infra` folder and run the following Terraform commands to deploy your infrastructure:
+   - Navigate to the infra folder and run the following Terraform commands to deploy your infrastructure.
+If the specified CIDR block is not available, update the variables.tf file with the correct VPC and subnet CIDR.

      ```bash
      cd infra